Meter, Meter, 3-4-5 | Free Music Lesson Plan (Time Signature)

 Step 1

-Ask students, "Who has learned about patterns?" and "Who can find patterns here in the music classroom?"
-Take the time to set up several patterns around the room before the students arrive.
-Example: 3 red books, 3 green books, and 3 orange books stacked on a table.
+Ask students, "Who can find a pattern in the music classroom?"
+Before the students arrive, set up several visual patterns around the room, such as three red books and three green books stacked on a table.

 Step 2

 Tell students, "There are also patterns in music.
-The most common beat patterns are 3, 4 and 5.
+The most common beat patterns are 3, 4, and 5.
 If you play an instrument, you have probably seen time signatures at the beginning of a piece of music."
-Write 3/4, 4/4, and 5/4 on the white board.
-"The top number tells us how many beats there are in the pattern."
+Write 3/4, 4/4, and 5/4 on the whiteboard.
+"The top number tells us how many beats are in each pattern."

 Step 3

-Ask students to identify how many beats there are per pattern for each time signature.
+Ask students to identify how many beats are in each pattern for the time signatures on the board.

 Step 4

-Tell students, "One way to discover what the meter of a piece of music is, is by looking at the time signature.
-It is also possible to hear patterns.
-In 3/4 meter the first beat is strong (loud), and the second and third beats are weak (soft)."
+Tell students, "One way to discover the meter of a piece of music is by looking at the time signature.
+It's also possible to hear the pattern.
+In 3/4 meter, the first beat is strong (loud), and the second and third beats are weak (soft)."

 Step 5

-Tell students, "I'm going to play a piece of music with a 3 beat pattern.
-We will show the 3 beat pattern by bouncing a playground ball on beat 1, followed by the rhythm sticks on beats 2 and 3."
+Tell students, "I'm going to play a piece of music with a three-beat pattern.
+Next, we'll play the pattern by bouncing a playground ball on beat 1, and by tapping rhythm sticks together on beats 2 and 3."

 Step 6

-Pass out playground balls and rhythm sticks.
-Alternate playground ball, rhythm sticks, playground ball, rhythm sticks.
+Pass out the playground balls and rhythm sticks.
+Alternate students so you have one with a ball, then one with sticks, and so on.

 Step 7